 Connexin understands that your privacy is important to you and that you care about how your personal data is used.
 We respect and value the privacy of all of our Customers and will only collect and use personal data in ways that are described here, and in a way, that is consistent with our obligations and your rights under the law.

 Connexin is a Limited Company registered in England under company number 5823408.
 Registered address: 9th Floor, 107 Cheapside, London, EC2V 6DN.
-Data Protection Officer: Alex Yeung.
+Data Protection Officer: Hilary Barlow.

 This Privacy Information explains how we use your personal data: how it is collected, how it is held, and how it is processed.
 It also explains your rights under the law relating to your personal data.